 In January 2022, we announced the selection of two investigational novel antiviral drug candidates, CDI-988 and CDI-873, for further development as oral treatments for coronaviruses, including SARS-CoV-2, the virus that causes COVID-19.
 Both compounds exhibited superior in vitro potency against SARS-CoV-2 with activity maintained against variants of concern.
 In preclinical studies, both candidates demonstrated a favorable safety profile and pharmacokinetic properties supportive of daily oral dosing.
-We plan to begin a randomized, double-blind, placebo-controlled Phase 1 study of CDI-988 in 2023.
+We are preparing for a randomized, double-blind, placebo-controlled Phase 1 study of CDI-988 later this year.